Skip to Content

 What types of beans go in chili?

 The best beans for chili highly depend on personal preference and regional variations.
-Common types of beans used in chili include kidney beans, pinto beans, and black beans.
+Common beans used in chili include kidney beans, pinto beans, and black beans.
 Some recipes may also include navy beans, cannellini beans, or chickpeas.

 What are the best canned beans for chili?